0-duke/wdpassport-utils/README.md

 -u, --unlock          Unlock
 ```
 You will be asked to enter the unlock password.
 If everything is fine device will be unlocked.
+If -p/--password is given, you will not be asked to enter the password.

 ```
 -m, --mount           Enable mount point for an unlocked device